- Juicy Fields is a cannabis investment opportunity that promises high returns and offers referral commissions.

-Like most Ponzi schemes, Juicy Fields is providing returns to its early investors to lure maximum people to invest more.
+Like most Ponzi schemes, Juicy Fields provides returns to its early investors to lure the maximum number of people to invest more.

 Once a large number of people will start investing in it, they can disable withdrawal and take an exit scam.

-If Juicy Fields is damn sure with the cannabis cultivations profits and able to produce million dollars revenue from it.
-Then why do they seek to collect 50 euros from some random people on Internet?
+If Juicy Fields is damn sure with the cannabis cultivations profits and able to produce million of dollars in revenue from it.
+Then why do they seek to collect 50 euros from some random people on the Internet?